Diversity, Equity, Inclusion, Social Justice, & Anti-Racism Statement

 Our Commitment to Diversity, Equity, Inclusion, Social Justice, and Anti-Racism

 In 2021, we removed all gendered and heteronormative language from our written course content.
 We also updated our course materials to minimize fatphobia and harmful diet culture attitudes.
-We also conducted listening sessions with our BIPOC and LGBTQ+ students in an effort to meet their needs and guide our programs for students moving forward.
+We also conducted listening sessions with our BIPOC and LGBTQ+ students to better meet their needs and guide our programs for students moving forward.
 We teamed up with Racial Equity Consultants, who provided coaching and training for our staff on anti-racism and addressing white supremacy culture in the workplace.
-We worked with Sarah Nuñez as our full-time Director of Equity, Social Justice, and Community Engagement, to guide us closer to our vision.
+We worked with Sarah Nuñez, our then-full-time Director of Equity, Social Justice, and Community Engagement, to guide us closer to our vision.

-Since 2016 we’ve been offering scholarships for herbal enthusiasts (including BIPOC and LGBTQ+ folks) who face barriers due to discrimination and unbalanced social structures – parameters such as race, class, ability, sexual orientation, and gender identity are considered.
-Since 2016, we’ve donated almost $950,000 through our scholarship program and partnerships with Black-led organizations focusing on food and medicine justice.
-Our goal is to expand our partnerships program to include other POC-led organizations as well as create a framework for how we address social justice issues across the globe, with our students and the greater Chestnut community.
+Since 2016, we’ve been offering scholarships for herbal enthusiasts (including BIPOC and LGBTQ+ folks) who face barriers due to discrimination and unbalanced social structures – parameters such as race, class, ability, sexual orientation, and gender identity are considered.
+We’ve donated almost $950,000 through our scholarship program and partnerships with Black-led organizations focusing on food and medicine justice.

 We thank Desiree Adaway and the Adaway Group for the education provided on creating DEI statements in their course, Diversity is an Asset.